kelu124/echomods/_posts/2017-07-18-Further-tests-with-servo.md

 -   @todo add some ideas for [the pulser](https://electronics.stackexchange.com/questions/212667/ultrasound-transducer-excitation-frequency-transistor-type?rq=1) to the alt.pulser board
--   @todo get orders from Sam CN.
+-   @done get orders from Sam CN.